 The reason why so many people do these border runs is because it entitles you a fresh new Thailand visa to which you can extend at immigration in Thailand.

-For example, we arrive to Thailand and receive 30 days.
-We visit Thai immigration twice and reach our full 90 day entitlement; to stay for longer we would then do a border run which allows us a fresh new visa and 30 days that we can then re-visit Thai immigration two times until we reach that visa’s 90 day.
+For example, we arrive in Thailand and receive 30 days.
+We visit Thai immigration twice and reach our full 90 day entitlement; to stay for longer we would then do a border run which allows us a fresh new visa and 30 days that we can then revisit Thai immigration two times until we reach that visa’s 90 day.
 Meaning we have spent 6 months in Thailand.